In this episode of Pray the Word on 1 Corinthians 6:13, David Platt reminds us that we need God’s grace to fight against sexual immorality.

 I want you just to think about those last two phrases.
 So the body’s not meant for sexual immorality.
 Let’s go ahead and define sexual immorality.
-So sexual immorality is any sexual activity, thought, desire outside of marriage between a man and woman.
+Sexual immorality is any sexual activity, thought, or desire outside of marriage between a man and woman.
 We could spend a ton of time diving in here.
 But Genesis Two, from the very beginning, God bring man and woman together in marriage.
 This is where sexual activity, thought, desire, is to be housed under God’s design.
 So anything that goes outside of that design, sexual thought, desire, activity outside of marriage between a man and a woman would be sexual immorality.

 We need God’s grace to see that His commands are for our good.
 “The body is not meant for sexual immorality, but for the Lord, and the Lord for the body.”

 1 Corinthians 6:13 Teaches Us that the Body is for the Lord

 The whole picture here is the body’s not meant for that.
 The body’s not meant for that, but for the Lord and the Lord for the body.
 So picture that.
 So the body is for the Lord.
 That changes the way you view your body and how you use your body.
 How I use my body.
 Like, okay, everything I do in my body should be for him, for him.
 How do I bring the most glory to him with my body?
 That has implications in all kinds of ways and particularly here in sexuality, in First Corinthians Chapter Six.